Publications:

 Approximation Algorithms (for NP-hard scheduling, graph, geometry problems)

 We present the first constant approximation for the fault-tolerant k-median problem even when the demands are nonuniform (each demand point should be assigned to a given number of facilities).
 This generalizes a previous constant approximation for the uniform case and improves on a logarithmic approximation for the general nonuniform case.
+We present the first constant approximation for the fault-tolerant facility location problem even when the weight function are non-monotone.
+This generalizes a previous constant approximation for the monotone case.

 We consider two generalizations to the classic k-center problem.
 We require that the opened centers satisfy a given matroid constraint or a knapsack constraint.

 Generalized Machine Activation Problems.
 Jian Li and Samir Khuller.
 In the ACM-SIAM Symposium on Discrete Algorithms (SODA 2011), San Francisco, USA, 2011.
-[Paper][slides]
+[Paper][slides

 We obtain tight approximation results for the machine activation problem proposed in our SODA10 work.
 We also obtain the first lnn-approximation for the universal facility location problem in non-metric spaces, answering an open question raised in previous work.